bps-github7/Class_Generator/README.md

   * Note that this overrides the default behaivor of generating files in a new directory created in the current working directory

 ##### 1.4.1 Syntax for switches within the inline specification:
-1. Append the switch to the end of the spec to apply the switch to the file.
+1. Append the switch to the end of a single class spec to apply the switch to the file.

-> 'class_name : attr1, _attr2, _/_attr3 : SMmethod, CMmethod -t -e{comp,send}'
+`class_name : attr1, _attr2, _/_attr3 : SMmethod, CMmethod -t -e{comp,send}`
+generated class will be generated with testing and then be compressed and sent via email.

-2. For more complex inline specs, you can apply this technique globally to the package/ generated files
+2. For more complex inline specs, you can apply this technique globally to the package/ generated files (like the above example).
 3. Alternatively, you can apply the switch on a class by class basis

-> ' classA -e{send}, classB -t > classC -e{vcs,comp,send} -t : ...'
+`classA -e{send}, classB -t > classC -e{vcs,comp,send} -t : ...`

+4. note the default/keyword argument dictionary at the end of the -e option.

+Withholding any of the arguments in the dictionary deselects them

+`-e{vsc}`
+exports with source code management, but not compression or email/ssh send

+withhold the keyword dictionary entirely to choose all the options with their default arguments `-e`
+This switch selects source code management default of initializing a new repo for the project, compression to a .tgz tarball and sending via email

+To switch the keyword to an option other than its default, assign a valid choice to it with a string arugment.

+`-e{vsc='commit; merge HEAD'}`
+assuming the program is aware of the repository and git account in use, runs the supplied commands with git.

 ##### 1.4.2 Testing
-With use of a switch, you can generate unit tests for any or all class files.
+With use of the `-t` switch, you can generate unit tests for any or all class files.

-> -t

-1. attach this switch/flag to the end of the inline for including testing in ALL your class files
+1. attach this to the end of a multi-class inline for including testing in ALL your class files

+`A, B, C : attr1, _attr2, _/_attr3 : SMmethod, CMmethod / CMmethod2 -t`

+generates unit testing for all the generated classes A, B and C.

 2. or apply at the end of the class identifier to apply testing selectively.

+`A -t, B, C -t : attr1, _attr2, _/_attr3 : SMmethod, CMmethod / CMmethod2`

+generates unit testing for classes A and C, but not B.

 ##### 1.4.3 Exporting
-Do you want to do anything with these newly generated packages- compress, send to an email address, init git repo *
+Do you want to do anything with these newly generated packages- compress, send to an email address, init git repo?
-* attach this default/keyword to the end of the inline for exportation of your class files
+* attach this dictionary to the end of the inline for exportation of your class files

-> -e{vsc : default = 'git init', comp : default = 'tgz', send : default = '' }
+`-e{vsc : default = 'git init', comp : default = 'tgz', send : default = '' }`

 for:
 1. vcs- git init, branch, stage or commit
 2. comp- compression options: tar, tgz, zip
 3. send- email, (ssh in the future)

 for exporting, apply the switch only by name (no keyword argument) to generate the class with each option switched on.

-> class A : attr1, attr2 : method -t -e
+`class A : attr1, attr2 : method -t -e`
 produces ClassA with unittests, version control, compressed and not sent to an email (because default email is blank)

 Note that you will need to supply an email address to correctly use the following flag and configuration:
 ` class A : attr1, attr2, attr3 : method1 -e{send}`

 no email will be sent if the email address argument is not provided, nor will it work if no viable email account is supplied.

 You may either supply an email in the .rc file or supply it at program run time. the program will ask for one if the send option is provided.
 Thus, the effective use of this flag and configuration is as follows: